GeoMop/MLMC/docs/source/examples_quantity.rst

 :code:`length_result` represents results shape=(2, 1) of quantity named "length" at the time 2,5 and location '10'

-Now it is possible to slice Quantity length_result the same way as np.ndarray.
+Now it is possible to slice Quantity :code:`length_result` the same way as :code:`np.ndarray`.
 For example:

 .. testcode::